CollinsGichuki/Background-Work/README.md

 ### Description

-This android application utilizes the [WorkManager API](https://developer.android.com/jetpack/androidx/releases/work) to schedule repetitive tasks in the background.
+This application utilizes Jetpack Libraries to schedule repetitive tasks in the background.
-It has been built using Android Architecture Component, ViewModel and the WorkManager Api that is part of the [JetPack Libraries](https://developer.android.com/jetpack).
+It has been built using the WorkManager Api and Android Architecture Component, ViewModel.